mrjones2014/smart-splits.nvim/README.md

 ##### Nvim over SSH with Kitty

+> [!NOTE]
+> The remote machine must have Nvim and this plugin installed.

 To make this work, you will need to forward the Kitty socket, what exposes your local computer to the remote machine.
 According to Kitty's [documentation](https://sw.kovidgoyal.net/kitty/kittens/ssh/#opt-kitten-ssh.forward_remote_control):